Edditoria/.github/CONTRIBUTING.md

 ### Fork and Pull Model

-1. Fork and clone the repository
+1. Fork and clone my repository to yours.
-1. Create a new branch: `git checkout -b my-branch-name`
+1. Create a new branch: `git checkout -b your-branch-name`. **Meaningful branch name** is good, e.g. new feature called "awesome feature": `feat-awesome-feature`, fix bug in magic-function: `fix-magic-function`.
+1. Work on your code...
+(Thanks!!)
-1. Make your change, add tests, and make sure the tests still pass
+1. Make sure the tests still pass.
+Depends on the project, there may be vary commands available, e.g. `npm run test` for node project.
-1. Push to your fork and submit a pull request
+1. Push to your fork and submit a pull request.
+Remember that you should **submit your feature branch**, e.g. `feat-awesome-feature`, `fix-magic-function`, etc. Highly recommend **enabling "Allow edits from maintainers"**.
-1. Pat your self on the back and wait for your pull request to be reviewed and merged.
+1. Wait for your pull request to be reviewed and merged.

-### Proposing File Change
+### Proposing Small Change

-Sometimes you may want to fix a typo, or do some small changes that doesn't need a test, you can **propose file change** directly.
+Sometimes you may want to fix a typo, or do a small change that doesn't need a test, you can **propose file change** directly.

 > reference: [Editing files in another user's repository - *Github Help*](https://help.github.com/articles/editing-files-in-another-user-s-repository/)

+### Contact in Private

 If you are shy in Github, feel free to connect me via <edditoria@gmail.com> | [@Edditoria][twitter] | [facebook][].